jordantannen/jordantannen/README.md

 I am a web developer for M.C.
 Dean at Google and a MSCS student at Georgia Tech specializing in computing systems.
 Previously, I worked in politics, political campaigns, and media strategy.

 Here is what I am up to:
-- Developing internal automation scripts and web apps
+- Building mini-games in Pico-8
-- Studyign NLP at GaTech
+- Studying NLP at GaTech

 <!--